guettli/scrum/README.md

 My guideline: Avoid the meta-level.
 Be precise, implement small solutions today instead of talking about big solutions which are likely to fail.

-BTW, I like the [Getting Things Done Method](https://en.wikipedia.org/wiki/Getting_Things_Done) of David Allen.
+BTW, I like the [Getting Things Done Method](https://en.wikipedia.org/wiki/Getting_Things_Done) of David Allen, [WOOP](https://woopmylife.org/en/home) of Prof. Dr. Gabriele Oettingen and [Nonviolent Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) of  Marshall Rosenberg.
+These methods help me more than the Agile Stuff.

 # More